Displaced or invisible? ALPs from $B$ decays at Belle II: Conclusions

 For ALPs with decay lengths $c\tau_a \gtrsim 1\,\text{cm}$, we find that \belletwo can probe rates of $\Br(\bka) \gtrsim 10^{-7}$ with $50\,$ab$^{-1}$ of data.
 Remarkably, the search is also sensitive to short-lived ALPs, which might escape the detector due to the limited angular coverage.
 For ALPs with decay lengths $c\tau_a \lesssim 1\,\text{cm}$, we expect \belletwo to be sensitive to $\Br(B^+\to K^+ a) \gtrsim 10^{-6}$ with $50\,$ab$^{-1}$.
 The sensitivity can be further enhanced with a multi-variate analysis.
 With the $0.5\,$ab$^{-1}$ of data expected in 2022, \belletwo can already probe ALPs with smaller production rates than our reinterpretation of a search for $B^+\to K^+\nu\bar{\nu}$ by BaBar.

 To compare our predictions for $B^+\to K^+\me$ with searches for displaced particles at \belletwo, we have estimated the reach of $B^+\to K^+ a,\, a\to X$ with $X=\{e^+e^-,\mu^+\mu^-\}$ for two specific scenarios with ALPs coupling to fermions and weak gauge bosons, respectively.
-For ALPs with masses below about 1\,GeV, $B^+\to K^+\me$ can probe couplings up to several orders of magnitude smaller than $B^+\to K^+ X$.
-For heavier ALPs, we expect that searches for displaced particles can be more sensitive.
+For ALPs with masses below about 1\,GeV, the search for invisible decays $B^+\to K^+\me$ can probe couplings up to several orders of magnitude smaller than searches for displaced decays in $B^+\to K^+ X$.
+For heavier ALPs, we expect that searches for displaced decays can be more sensitive.

 Compared with existing collider searches for displaced and invisible light resonances, \belletwo can significantly improve the sensitivity to small ALP couplings, see Fig.~\ref{fig:projections_combined}.
 For sub-GeV ALPs, the sensitivity of $B^+\to K^+\me$ even exceeds the reach of long-baseline experiments like NA62 and CHARM and is competitive with high-intensity beam-dump experiments like NuCal and E137.